WaterColours02/bug-hunter-react-app/README.md

 This is a basic CRUD app built with REACT and Javascript.
 I'm using it as a portfolio project to demonstrate my knowledge of react and javascript.

 To spin up the application clone the repository.
-Once the repository is cloned, open you console / terminal and navigate to the "bug-hunter-react-app" directory
+Once the repository is cloned, open your console / terminal and navigate to the "bug-hunter-react-app" directory

-run these commands
+Run these commands:

 "npm install"
 "npm start"